ccamara/pest-project/content/home/hero.md

 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `[cta]`.
 #   Remove a link/note by deleting a cta/note block.
 [cta]
-  url = "/docs"
+  url = "/about"
-  label = "Read about the project" icon_pack = "fas"
+  label = "Know more about the project" icon_pack = "fas" icon = "info-circle"
-  icon = "book"

 #[cta_alt]
 #  url = "/about"